Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 NPR asked Balenciaga how much the partnership has raised.
 Lionel Vermeil, a spokesman for Balenciaga, wrote in an email: "We never break down our sales figures."

-McDonough, however, says the collection has been "very successful" and that the 10%-per-item contribution has brought in "a significantly larger contribution than the initial donation" from Balenciaga of a quarter of a million.
+However, Challiss McDonough, senior communications officer for the World Food Programme, says the collection has been "very successful" and that the 10%-per-item contribution has brought in "a significantly larger contribution than the initial donation" from Balenciaga of a quarter of a million.

 Still, it's not much compared to what the U.N. agency normally gets from its big funders, says Jason Wojciechowski, a fellow at the Center for Impact Communication and the creative director of Corelab, an agency that has worked on digital campaigns for U.N. agencies and aid groups such as Oxfam and Save the Children.
 The WFP raised $7.4 billion in contributions last year, with $85 million from private donors.

-But the partnership with Balenciaga is "not just a matter of the financial resources," says Challiss McDonough, senior communications officer for the World Food Programme.
+But the partnership with Balenciaga is "not just a matter of the financial resources," says McDonough.
 As global crises become longer and more complicated, the demand for food aid is going up — and so is the cost.
 McDonough says WFP is looking to all kinds of ways to bring attention to the charity's work.
 "WFP has relatively limited name recognition" in high-income countries, she says.

 The goal of the partnership is to expose the U.N. agency to a wider network of influencers, adds McDonough.
 "Balenciaga could offer reach and visibility in a way that [WFP has] not tried."